 Do you smoke cigarettes?
 Its recommended to also abstain from cigarettes before a drug test.
 Smoking anything opens up the cells and taste buds in your mouth, releasing more saliva.
 This could potentially release more THC.
-The last thing you need before a drug test is more THC laden saliva sloshing around your mouth.
+The last thing you need before a drug test is more THC sloshing around your mouth.
 At the very least stop smoking for 48 hours.
-Once you pass your drug test, you can than practice rolling the perfect spliff.
+Once you pass your drug test, you can go back to your normal routine.

 The Poppy Seed Effect

 Because the standard drug test is a five-prong approach, meaning, it tests for five different illicit substances, it goes without saying to stop doing all drugs.
 But just like the infamous Seinfeld episode, where Elaine tests positive for opium, you also should stay away from poppy seed bagels.
 Poppy seeds come from the same poppy as opium, be warned!

 The THC compound is a fat-soluble substance, absorbed quickly into lipids but not into water.
 Consuming high-fat meals before a drug test can boost the THC absorption rate, transforming THC into THC-COOH.
 This may get you off the hook for an oral swab drug test.
 However, it will increase the amounts of THC-COOH stored in your fat cells.

 Icy Cold Hydration